A248/DazzleConf/README.md

 Not yet implemented:
 * Streaming API for more efficient read/write.
   * Would make I/O more efficient.
-  * Could skip intermediate structures like unnecessary maps and lists.
+  * Could skip intermediate structures like unnecessary maps and lists, and have them created in an on-demand basis.
 * Greater communication between backend format and configuration definition, where the configuration interface gives the backend hints about which basic types (e.g., string or integer) and type structures (scalar/map/array) are preferred
   * Planned to be combined with the streaming API.